UMM-CSci-4453-S19/lab-7-decaf/README.md

 ```

 The callback function is **created** inside `processDBFs`.
 This chunk of code:

 ```{js}
 (function(dbf){
           return function(err,tables,fields){
             #function body
         })(dbf)
 ```

-Executes an anonymous function that takes `dbf` as an argument and returns a function, namely the interior function:
+both defines _and_ executes an anonymous function that takes `dbf` as an argument, and returns yet another function, namely the interior function:

 ```{js}
 function(err,tables,fields){
     #function body